nitlang/nit/share/man/nitls.md

 Three presentation modes are available.

-### `-P`, `--project`
+### `-P`, `--package`
-List projects in a flat list (default).
+List packages in a flat list (default).

-Only project are displayed (and not the individual files).
+Only package are displayed (and not the individual files).

 ### `-t`, `--tree`
-List source files in their groups and projects.
+List source files in their groups and packages.

-Each `.nit` file is presented in a tree of projects and groups.
+Each `.nit` file is presented in a tree of packages and groups.

 ### `-s`, `--source`
 List source files in a flat list.

-Each `.nit` file is presented indivitually.
+Each `.nit` file is presented individually.

 The three modes are exclusives.

-The default mode is `--project` unless one on the argument is a group, then it is `--group`.
+The default mode is `--package` unless one on the argument is a group, then it is `--group`.

 ## COLLECT